 SVG is a vector format that can scale to any size without losing its quality, and it can do this while having a comparatively low file size too.
+SVG is amazing like that and preferred implementation on React Native Platform.

 How to implement SVGs in RN?